 From Elephant Island Shackleton and three crew members undertook the final and extreme dangerous rescue effort: sailing 720 nautical miles (1330 km)! to South Georgia on the most dangerous seapassage on the globe.

 They barely made it.

-After that they still had to cross the whole island, over glaciers and through waterfalls and ice rivers, until they reached the whaling station, totally exhausted.
-All remaining men of the epedition were picked up by boats.
+And then they still had to cross the whole island, over glaciers and through waterfalls and ice rivers, until they reached the whaling station, totally exhausted.
+After that all remaining men of the epedition were picked up by boats.
 All men survived, which is extraordinary!

 "South" is the greatest survival adventure of all times.